loicgelle/article-calculations/article.md

 };
 ```

-You can provide new lines of your results table using a function:
+You can provide new lines to your results table using a function:

 ```Javascript
 initLine() {